Gratitude for a Crazy Year

 Entering the holiday season means time together as a family, colder weather, warm meals, and plenty of gratitude.
 The holiday season is the time when we look back at the year we just had – the crazy year of election pandemonium, murder hornets, a wild and unprecedented pandemic, and off-and-on lockdowns.
 As I ponder the last 11 months, as crazy as they were, I’m also grateful and thought I would share some of the thoughts I’ve had.

-Above all, I am thankful for seven amazing, strong, wonderful children, and the incredible sons-in-law I’ve been blessed with.
+Above all, I am thankful for seven amazing, strong, wonderful children, and the incredible sons-in-law with whom I’ve been blessed.
 These kids are all healthy and employed or in school.
 They are good citizens of this great country.
-They are all men and women of faith who look toward the future with hope – what more could I ask for?
+They are all men and women of faith who look toward the future with hope – what more could I ask?

 It’s undeniable that this year involved chaos in record amounts.
 We started the year with a country already in discord about political and social beliefs.
 Then we were all hit with the earth-shattering pandemic.
 It affected every country and every person differently.
 In the middle of that, we had an election, news reports that made us question our trust in our fellow man, lockdowns, quarantines, protests, and riots.
 How can I possibly speak of hope?

 Here’s how: Hope is what sustains us all, myself included.
 I believe that, in some ways, it’s all we have left emotionally when things seem to all be going wrong.
 Every one of us experiences times that aren’t the best, and hope is critical to our mental well-being.

 There was an interesting article I read in October from the Wall Street Journal by Elizabeth Bernstein, called “Finding Hope when everything feels hopeless.”
 She offered a few suggestions for maintaining hope even when things seem so hopeless: